Camroku/Ruylang/README.md

 # RuyLang
 Ah, yes.
-I made another language.
+We made another language.

-Trying to implement [Let's Build a Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/) in C, probably won't be successful.
-If I actually make it work, it may replace QoLang.
+We're trying to implement [Let's Build a Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/) in C, probably won't be successful.
+If we actually make it work, it may replace QoLang.

 To do:
 - [x] Implement statement list, compound statement, and assignment.